Taxes on Buying a Property in Vancouver, BC

 GST New Home Rebate

 If you’re purchasing a new home that costs less than $350,000 and plan to live there, you might qualify for a partial rebate, up to 36% of the GST.
 Homes between $350,000 and $450,000 may receive a smaller rebate, and homes over $450,000 do not qualify.
+(Most of BC is disqualified from this rebate, dare to dream though)

 For instance, if you’re buying a $400,000 condo, you could still receive a partial rebate, reducing the overall tax burden.